ayo-nci/Angular-ecommerce/hello-world/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Custom Help
+- Generate new application with `ng new [app name]`
+- Use cli to create components as it registers it and generates files

+### Services
+- Services are used to seperate component logic from component class(which deals with component presentation).
+Allows for unit testing too since we can mock http endpoints.
+#### How to use
+- Create [component name].service.ts file for your component
+- Add logic to get data from some service or add mock data
+- Add dependency injection in app.module.ts > provider
+- Use in constructor like ` constructor (service: CoursesService) {
+        this.courses = service.getCourses();
+    }`
+- Use `ng g s [service name]` to use cli to generate service